-To view a single bar graph:

-Select the desired bar graph with a light pen or mouse.
+To view a single bar graph select the desired bar graph with a light pen or mouse.
 The system will "zoom in" on the selected bar graph and all other bar graphs will be removed from the screen.

-To return to the previous bar graph display, select the desired bar graph with a light pen or mouse.
+To return to the previous bar graph display, click on the current bar graph with a light pen or mouse.